jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 Like a tea-tray in the sky.
 Twinkle, twinkle – ” ’
 ```
-Here the Dormouse shook itself and began singing in its sleep ‘Twinkle, twinkle,
+Here the Dormouse shook itself and began singing in its sleep ‘Twinkle, twin-
-twinkle, twinkle – ’ and went on so long that they had to pinch it to make it
+kle, twinkle, twinkle – ’ and went on so long that they had to pinch it to make it
 stop.
 ‘Well, I’d hardly finished the first verse,’ said the Hatter, ‘when the Queen
 jumped up and bawled out, “He’s murdering the time!
 Off with his head!” ’